CH-Earth/summa/docs/installation/SUMMA_on_OS_X.md

  1. Now obtain the SUMMA source code from the [SUMMA source code repository](https://github.com/NCAR/summa).
 You may just want to download the latest tagged release.
 Unless you are planning to contribute to the source code, there is no need to clone or fork the repository.

- 1. Untar or unzip the archive, then go to the `summa/build` directory and follow the instructions in the [SUMMA installation](SUMMA_installation.md) page.
+ 2. Untar or unzip the archive, then go to the `summa/build` directory and follow the instructions in the [SUMMA installation](SUMMA_installation.md) page.
 If you are using MacPorts, the `FC_ENV` can be set to `gfortran-6-macports`.

+ ## Instructions with homebrew

+ These instructions deviate from the standard SUMMA on OS X installation instructions in that Homebrew is used as an alternative to MacPorts as a package installer.
+This is largely due to Catalina changes to a users /opt/ folder.

+ These instructions assume that you've already cloned the SUMMA repository.
+ If you haven't, follow the initial [SUMMA Installation Instructions](https://summa.readthedocs.io/en/latest/installation/SUMMA_installation/)

+ ### Step 1: Installation of Homebrew

+ If you are already using MacPorts, it is recommended to uninstall it to avoid package issues.
+ Uninstallation instructions are available [here](https://guide.macports.org/chunked/installing.macports.uninstalling.html).
+ If you'd like to save the currently installed packages for MacPorts to file, use the command: `port installed > ports_installed.txt`

+ Homebrew can then be installed following the instructions [here](https://brew.sh/)

+ ### Step 2: Installation of Required packages

+ #### Fortran compiler

+ Use the command as follows to install gcc and gfortran compilers.
+ `brew install gcc`

+ #### NetCDF

+ Use the command as follows to install netCDF.
+ `brew install netcdf`

+ Note that as a bonus, NetCDF Fortran is installed with this command and does not require action.
+ It is installed as a [resource](https://github.com/Homebrew/homebrew-core/blob/HEAD/Formula/netcdf.rb), by default.

+ #### LAPACK and openblas

+ Use the following commands to install lapack and openblas using Homebrew `brew install lapack`
+ `brew install openblas`

+  ### Step 3: Create the Makefile for use in Compliation

+ 1. Navigate to your local copy of the SUMMA directory and go to the build subdirectory;
+ 2. Make a copy of the Makefile, naming it Makefile.local for your own use.
+ 3. Update the Environment Variables in the Makefile.local following the instructions.
+What worked for me is:

+ F_MASTER=$PATH_TO_SUMMA_GIT_CLONE$
+ FC=gfortran
+ FC_EXE=/usr/local/bin/gfortran
+ INCLUDES=-I/usr/local/include -I/usr/local/opt/lapack/include -I/usr/local/opt/openblas/include
+ LIBRARIES=-L/usr/local/lib -lnetcdff -L/usr/local/opt/lapack/lib -lblas -L/usr/local/opt/openblas/lib -lopenblas

+ While Homebrew uses the /usr/local/ dir and this should be consistent, it is recommend to check these folders to verify the files exist.

+ ### Step 4: Compile SUMMA

+ Navigating to the SUMMA base directory (i.e. F_MASTER, the root directory of the build folder), run the command

+ `make -f build/Makefile.local`

+ If the code compiles successfully, then the last line of output from the make process will tell you where the SUMMA executable is installed (it goes into summa/bin).
+Run summa.exe in that directory (you may need to provide the full path).